-- > Fork: fork refers the dividing of a path into two or more parallel paths (AND-Split).
+- Fork: fork refers the dividing of a path into two or more parallel paths (AND-Split).
 It expresses that activities can be performed concurrently, rather than sequentially. - o Attributes:

-- > Gateway: A Gateway is used to control the divergence and convergence of Sequence Flows in a workflow.
+- Flows in a workflow.

 - o Attributes:

 - name (String): The name of the gateway.

 - > GraphicalElement: represents the graphical element that is used in the workflow model to describe a process.

 - o Attributes:

-- > Group: A Group is a grouping of flow objects that are within the same Category.
+- Foup.
+A Group is a grouping of flow objects that are within the same Category.
 This type of grouping does not affect the Sequence Flows within the Group. - o Attributes:

-InclusiveGateway: represents alternative paths within a Process where one or more paths may execute.
+- Inclusive Gateway: represents alternative paths within a Process where one or more paths may execute.
 Unlike the Exclusive Gateway, all condition expressions are evaluated.
 The true evaluation of one condition expression does not exclude the evaluation of other condition expressions.
-All Sequence Flow with a true evaluation will be traversed by a Token.
+All Sequence Flow with a true evaluation will be traversed by a Token. - Attributes: